 Overview of Services

 The School Psychology Services Center provides training opportunities for our graduate students while providing comprehensive behavioral healthcare services to children, adolescents, young adults, their families, and schools.
-Assessment, intervention, and consultation services are provided to families and schools at the School Psychology Services Center in the Box Building on the MSU campus.
+Assessment, intervention, and consultation services are provided to families and schools at the School Psychology Services Center in the Box Building and 1219 Blackjack on the MSU campus.
 Evaluations typically include clinic-based and/or school-based functional assessments, systematic observations, home and school behavior rating scales, semi-structured interviews, curriculum-based assessments, and standardized tests.
 Academic and/or behavioral interventions will be individually designed and implemented and systematically evaluated for treatment effectiveness.

 Drs.
 Dan Gadke, Carlen Henington, Tawny McCleon, and Kasee Stratton are the supervising faculty in the School Psychology Services Center.
 MSU School Psychology graduate students provide services under the supervision of the faculty.